An-Huy/config/README.md

 - mkdir .config/polybar
 - sudo cp /usr/share/doc/polybar/config ~/.config/polybar
 - sudo chown huy:huy .config/polybar/config or cp from the repo with the launch script: sudo cp ~/path-where-you-clone-the-repo/polybar .config/polybar
+- you can use rofi instead of dmenu

 ___ betterlockscreen ___
 Follow the guide on the https://github.com/betterlockscreen/betterlockscreen.git